rumkugel13/mcc/README.md

 \* There is a workaround for the following test: stage_9/valid/hello_world.c\
   The external int putchar(int); function uses different calling convention (see above), which we don't support (yet).

-\*\* There is a test case which compiles on Arm64, but doesn't produce the correct result:
-- stage_10/valid/global_not_initialized.c